catppuccin/userstyles/docs/userstylesyml.md

       past-maintainers: [*elkrien]
 ```

-If the change is accepted, you will recive a invite to the `catppuccin` organization,
+If the change is accepted, you will receive a invite to the `catppuccin` organization,
 and become a member of the [`userstyles-maintainers` team](https://github.com/orgs/catppuccin/teams/userstyles-maintainers).

 ### Removing yourself as a maintainer